manuelalejandrojimeneztorres/RollABall/README.md

 ## Acknowledgments

-- **Tiburcio Cruz** - Special thanks to my instructor, [Tiburcio Cruz](https://github.com/tcrurav), for his guidance and support throughout the development of this project.
+- **Tiburcio Cruz Ravelo** - Special thanks to my instructor, [Tiburcio Cruz Ravelo](https://github.com/tcrurav), for his guidance and support throughout the development of this project.
 - **Unity Technologies** - For providing the original "Roll-a-Ball" tutorial and resources.
 - **PurpleBooth** - For the README template, which greatly influenced the structure of this documentation.
 See the original gist [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).